silentArtifact/dynamic-dates/README.md

 npm run build
 ```

+This compiles the TypeScript source and copies the generated `main.js`,
+`plugin.js`, `holidays.js` and `suggest.js` files to the project root.

 ## Packaging for the community plugin store

-Run the following command to create a release zip containing `main.js` and `manifest.json`:
+Run the following command to create a release zip containing the compiled JavaScript files and manifest:

 ```bash
 npm run zip
 ```

+This will produce `dynamic-dates-<version>.zip` containing `main.js`, `plugin.js`,
+`holidays.js`, `suggest.js`, `manifest.json`, `README.md` and `LICENSE`.
+Upload
-Upload the generated `dynamic-dates-<version>.zip` file when creating a GitHub release.
+this file when creating a GitHub release.

 When preparing a new release, run one of the standard version commands such as: